tappa-org/tappa-org.github.io/_projects/inclusion.md

 ---
 title: "Inclusion & Transparency"
 ---
-The recent explosion in the number of AI research labs in Tübingen necessitates a joint platform to discuss and act on emerging issues of young researchers.
-To this end, we created the TAPPA initiative: we aim to bring together PhD students and Postdocs doing research in Artificial Intelligence (AI).
-Our main objective is to help shape our community to be inclusive, safe and welcoming from the bottom up.
+The rapid growth in the number of AI research labs in Tübingen underscores the need for a shared platform to address and act on the challenges faced by young researchers.
+In response, we established the TAPPA initiative to bring together PhD students and Postdocs working in Artificial Intelligence (AI).
+Our primary goal is to shape an inclusive, safe, and welcoming community built collaboratively from the ground up.

 Some examples:
-- Student-Candidate meetings: Involving PhDs and Postdocs in faculty recruitment.
-Led by Mila Gorecki, help always welcome!
+- **Student-Candidate Meetings**: Involving PhDs and Postdocs in faculty recruitment.
+Led by Mila Gorecki.
+Help is always welcome!
-- Monthly TAPPA Meeting & Social: All members and interested researched get together to discuss problems and ideas; student reps exchange information and involve interested students/Postdocs in decision making.
+- **Monthly TAPPA Meeting & Social**: A space for all members and interested researchers to gather, discuss challenges, share ideas, and collaborate.
+Student representatives exchange information and invite interested students and Postdocs to participate in decision-making.